 If you want to lift your coffee table a little higher off the ground, or even create an industrial-style desk, then why not add legs?
 Using table legs, measure each side in the same way as the castors.
 Draw around each table leg and don’t forget to include markings for the screws.

-Step 3 - Varnishing or colouring the pallet
+Step 3 - varnishing or colouring the palette

 Keeping your pallet table as rustic as possible means that you don’t even have to treat it.
 Although you may find that a light oil or varnish will seal it and highlight its natural look.